zeroasiccorp/umi/README.md

 | SA       | 32, 64             |
 | DATA     | 64,128,256,512,1024|

-TUMI transactions with word sizes exceeding the SUMI layer data width are split into self contained flits sent over multiple clock cycles.
+UMI transactions with word sizes exceeding the SUMI DATA width are split into self contained flits sent over multiple clock cycles.
 CMD[31] is used as an end of transaction (EOT) indicator.

-The folllowing example illustrates a complete request-response transaction between a host and a device.
+The following example illustrates a complete request-response transaction between a host and a device.
+Packet is defined as the concatenation of {DATA, SA, DA, CMD} for the sake of brevity.

 ![UMIX7](docs/_images/example_rw_xaction.svg)